carstenstann/VolatilityModelling/README.md

 and plays a prominent role in financial decision-making.
 One area of application is Value-at-Risk (VaR) modelling, which seeks to quantify the potential financial losses and the probability of their occurance.
 Firms and regulators alike use VaR as a risk management tool.
-Since the groundbreaking work of Engle (1982), many different approaches have been developed to model and forecast volatility.
-This analysis assesses the performance of a wide set of popular univariate volatiltiy models in terms of daily VaR forecasts for 6 major stock market indices, and considers how dimensions such as sample length and parameterization affect VaR forecasts.
+However, simple VaR models fail to capture volatility clustering, thereby overestimating risk in calm times and underestimating risk in volatile times.

+One solution to this problem is to feed VaR models conditional (time-varying) variance forecasts.
+This analysis uses eight different Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model specifications to conduct daily VaR forecasts for 6 major stock market indices.

 ## Data